mxro/java-start-process/README.md

 Wrapper to make work with Runtime.getRuntime() easier and less error-prone.

+## Why

+Starting another program from within a Java application is easy to do.
+Just provide the path to the application to the method Runtime.exec() and the JVM will launch the specified application.
+However, as with so many supposedly simple tasks in software development, the devil lies in the detail.
+It is all too easy to introduce bugs around a call to Runtime.exec(), especially when one wants to pass parameters or read the output of the launched application.

+This library is designed to make the task of starting applications from Java programs easier.

 ## Usage

 1. Link the project as Maven dependency or as JAR to your project (or just download and copy&paste the packages).
 2. Start external process in your Java application.

 ### Starting a process synchronously